mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 ### Lamp outputs (power board)

 Each individual lamp output must not exceed 400mA.

+In addition, the supply voltage for each lamp shouldn't exceed 40V.

 (Rationale: each channel is driven by a single ULN2803A channel, which is rated at 500mA maximum, or 400mA after a 20% safety margin.)